Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: Conclusions

 \section{Conclusions}

-We have studied the hard-core $\mathcal{H}_3$ model with repulsive interactions only in the RAM 3 channel at the two filling fractions $\nu=1/3$ and $\nu=1/5$.
-In the former case it has been shown by WYQ that many spectral signatures of an incompressible state are present on the sphere geometry when the shift is taken to be 7.
+We have studied the hollow-core $\mathcal{H}_3$ model with repulsive interactions only in the RAM $m=3$ channel at filling fraction $\nu=1/3$.
+It has been observed by WYQ that many spectral signatures of an incompressible state are present on the sphere geometry when the shift is taken to be 7.
 However the scaling of gaps calculated on the corresponding both to neutral and charged excitations points to a compressible state in the thermodynamic limit.
-This is in agreement with recent calculations on the torus geometry~\cite{Regnault2016}.
-To clarity the nature of this state we have computed the correlations of the WYQ state on the torus by using the projected static structure factor.
-For a hexagonal or square unit cell this quantity has a double ring ring structure unlike that of the Laughlin liquid at the same filling factor.
+This is in agreement with recent calculations on the torus geometry~\cite{regnault2017}.
+To clarify the nature of this state we have computed the spatial correlations of the WYQ state on the torus by using the projected static structure factor.
+For a hexagonal or square unit cell this quantity has a modulated double-ring structure unlike that of the Laughlin liquid at the same filling factor.
 When tuning the aspect ratio of a rectangular cell in the range $0.3\lesssim a_0\lesssim 0.5$ the structure factor develops two very sharp peaks indicating the presence of a one-dimensional ordering pattern as is the case of half-filled Landau levels of indices $N\geqslant 2$ for the Coulomb interaction.
-The characteristic wavevector $\mathbf{q}^*$ is close to the extrapolation of Hartree-Fock results to the LLL case~\cite{Koulakov96,Fogler96,Fogler97,Moessner96}.
-This is evidence for the stripe phase proposed recently in a torus study~\cite{Regnault2016}.
-However there is no evidence for the corresponding low-lying manifold of quasi-degenerate states in the spectrum due to translation symmetry breaking.
-So the situation is not as satisfactory as in the case of stripe phases for half-filled higher Landau levels~\cite{Rezayi99}.

-In the case of the fraction $\nu=1/5$ we have shown that the sphere geometry has a family of zero-energy states with $N_\phi=5N_e-9$ defining a set of polynomial wavefunctions with integer coefficients and a dominance relation on these coefficients with a bosonic root configuration given by $20_5(10_3)_k0_52$.
-This is reminiscent of special FQHE states based on Jack polynomials.
-However while this state is likely to be gapless it is not given by a simple Jack polynomial.
-It is natural to conjecture that it is member of a new family of states generalizing existing known states.
-Notably it does not belong to the family of states generated by using two-body and three-body projection operators.
-It is the fact that one allows a hollow-core in the pseudopotentials by setting $V_1=0$ that leads to the appearance of this new special state.
-If it can be derived from a conformal field theory then presumably this is a non-unitary theory~\cite{ReadNonUI,ReadNonUII}.
+This is confirmed by computation of the pair correlation in real space in this geometry that shows a stripe modulation with a characteristic length $\approx 5\ell $.